davidmolina/davidmolina.github.io/resume.md

 *[Infantry Officer Basic Course](http://www.benning.army.mil/infantry/199th/ibolc/) - Fort Benning, Georgia, 2005*

-I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations.
-The other half in class writing OPORDs.
+I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations from across the country and Middle East.
+When not in the field, we spent time in garrison refinining our OPORD writing skills.
 Mornings we ran 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

 ## Skills
-I enjoy using Ruby on Rails and Jekyll.
-Currently I'm learning Ember and Hugo, and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
-Prior to falling in love with Jekyll, I used Middleman, WordPress, SharePoint, and DotNetNuke.
+I enjoy using Ruby on Rails, Jekyll, and learning new web technologies.
+Currently, I'm learning Ember, Hugo, Middleman and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
+Prior to falling in love with building from scratch I used WordPress, SharePoint, and DotNetNuke.

 ## Work Experience